Home Shows A to Z

 Pop Music on British Television 1955 - 1999

-The public was getting used to seeing Hancock again.
+By this time the public was getting used to seeing Hancock again.
 As well as the well-received "go to work on an egg" TV adverts the BBC had been running a collection of his classic TV shows under the banner The Best Of Hancock earlier in the year, which showed the man at his comic peak, rewarding the BBC with better than average ratings.
 However, the audience couldn't help but notice that this new Hancock on stage at Blackpool had lost a lot of weight and looked not well.
 Not well at all.
 He famously didn't appear on show six as he was drunk.
 He apologised the following week, claiming to be the victim of "a touch of sunstroke or something."

 A variety show host was not the kind of thing you would expect from Hancock, so the money must have been an influence.
 But more importantly though he had made contact with ABC who would provide him with a new, much-needed, comedy series of his own the following year.
 Talking to the TV Times about his role as a presenter he claimed "It's something new for me.
 But I like it.
 It's a challenge.
 A good regular spot.
 Something to build up.
 I don't want The Blackpool Show to be just another variety show.
 I want to give it an image, a roundness."